libigl/libigl/tutorial/readme.md

     * [404 As-rigid-as-possible](#as-rigid-as-possible)
     * [405 Fast automatic skinning
       transformations](#fastautomaticskinningtransformations)

-# Compilation Instructions

-All examples depends on glfw, glew and anttweakbar.
-A copy of the sourcecode of each library is provided together with libigl and they can be precompiled using:

-**Alec: Is this just compiling the dependencies?
-Then perhaps rename `compile_dependencies_*`**

-    sh compile_macosx.sh (MACOSX)
-    sh compile_linux.sh (LINUX)
-    compile_windows.bat (Visual Studio 2012)

-Every example can be compiled by using the cmake file provided in its folder.
-On Linux and MacOSX, you can use the provided bash script:

-    sh ../compile_example.sh

-## (Optional: compilation with libigl as static library)

-By default, libigl is a _headers only_ library, thus it does not require compilation.
-However, one can precompile libigl as a statically linked library.
-See `../README.md` in the main directory for compilations instructions to produce `libigl.a` and other libraries.
-Once compiled, these examples can be compiled using the `CMAKE` flag `-DLIBIGL_USE_STATIC_LIBRARY=ON`:

-    ../compile_example.sh -DLIBIGL_USE_STATIC_LIBRARY=ON

 # Chapter 2: Discrete Geometric Quantities and Operators
 This chapter illustrates a few discrete quantities that libigl can compute on a